 Talk America Services operates the Consumer CLEC Business as a reseller of telecommunication services pursuant to a Wholesale Master Services Agreement and a Master Service Agreement with Windstream.
 In almost all cases, Windstream does not own the underlying telecommunication facilities required to support the Consumer CLEC Business, rather it is a reseller of facility-based services pursuant to wholesale interconnection agreements with third-party carriers that own the underlying telecommunication facilities.
 Talk America Services is authorized and regulated as a CLEC and an interexchange (long-distance) service provider in most states where it has Consumer CLEC Business customers.
 These certifications subject Talk America Services to regulations requiring it to file and maintain tariffs for the rates charged to its Consumer CLEC Business customers for regulated services and to comply with service quality, service reporting and other regulatory obligations.
-Talk America Service's ability to operate the Consumer CLEC Business is dependent on existing telecommunication stat allow access to such underlying facilities of other carriers at reasonable rates.
+Talk America Service's ability to operate the Consumer CLEC Business is dependent on existing telecommunication regulations that allow access to such underlying facilities of other carriers at reasonable rates.

 With respect to the broadband Internet services that we provide, traditionally, the FCC has recognized that broadband Internet access services are "information services" subject to limited regulation.
 In 2015, the FCC issued a "network neutrality" decision that declared broadband Internet access services to be subject to certain "telecommunications services" regulation under Title II of the Communications Act of 1934.
 This decision creates uncertainty concerning the level of regulation that will apply to broadband services going forward.
 These regulations will limit the ways that broadband Internet access service providers can structure business arrangements and manage their networks and could spur additional restrictions, including rate regulation, which could adversely affect broadband investment and innovation.
 The proper scope of such regulations is being debated in Congress and may be revisited by the FCC.
-It is unclear at this time how broadband Internet service business.
+It is unclear at this time how broadband services will be regulated in the future, and the potential impact those regulations may have on our broadband Internet service business.